MasoniteFramework/orm-docs/models.md

 ### Has One Through (One to One)

-The `HasManyThrough` relationship defines a relationship between 2 tables through an intermediate table.
+The `HasOneThrough` relationship defines a relationship between 2 tables through an intermediate table.
 For example, you might have a `Shipment` that departs from a port and that `Port` is located in a specific `Country`.

 So therefore, a `Shipment` could be related to a specific `Country` through a `Port`.